Pneumatic cylinder: Sizes

 Air cylinders are available in a variety of sizes and can typically range from a small 2.5 mm air cylinder, which might be used for picking up a small transistor or other electronic component, to 400 mm diameter air cylinders which would impart enough force to lift a car.
 Some pneumatic cylinders reach 1000 mm in diameter, and are used in place of hydraulic cylinders for special circumstances where leaking hydraulic oil could impose an extreme hazard.

-Pressure, radius, area and force relationships
+Force and pressure relationships

 Rod stresses

 Due to the forces acting on the cylinder, the piston rod is the most stressed component and has to be designed to withstand high amounts of bending, tensile and compressive forces.
 Depending on how long the piston rod is, stresses can be calculated differently.
 If the rods length is less than 10 times the diameter, then it may be treated as a rigid body which has compressive or tensile forces acting on it.
 In which case the relationship is: